 While the iconic building itself is not listed on the historic registry, it has played a key role in the makeup of the core of the East Side historic district.
 Buildings in the district range from large Victorian masonry structures of the 1880’s to highly stylized 1930’s era buildings.

-The Melody Ballroom has a storied history as a music venue before becoming host to weddings, Quinceaneras, high school proms, school auctions, nonprofit fundraisers, and a multitude of special events.
-The current owner, Alan Peters, brings his experience operating the Portland Conference Center and the Ambridge Event Center.
+The Melody Ballroom has a storied history as a music venue before becoming host to weddings, Quinceaneras, high school proms, school auctions, nonprofit fundraisers, and a multitude of community events.